From About Hinduism:-

-Interestingly it is also mentioned that “since only 5,000 years is past from the beginning of Kali-yuga, there is still 427,000 left for the end of Kali yuga.
+Interestingly it is also mentioned that “since only 5,000 years is passed from the beginning of Kali-yuga, there is still 427,000 left for the end of Kali-yuga.
 Even the Kali-yuga is not the end.
 After the end of Kali-yuga, again Satya yuga starts”

-2012 will be an interesting year if all the ancient predications falls in place.
+2012 will be an interesting year if all the ancient predictions fall in place.